 I/O: Reading and Writing File Formats¶

-Readers turn files into Frames; writers turn Frames back into files — one pattern across every format.
+Readers turn files into explicit format products; writers consume Frames plus any format-owned side inputs.
 To add support for a new format, see Developer Guide: I/O Formats.

 MolPy's I/O system has three layers: data (single-frame structures), trajectory (multi-frame sequences), and forcefield (parameter files).
 Each layer has its own reader/writer base class.